LV2: Atoms

 "Atom" data structures are used for messaging between plugin ports for the transfer of MIDI, OSC, Patch, UI and other events between plugin instances.
-These can also be serialised to Turtle.
+These can also be serialised on Turtle.

 UI

 Aside from separating metadata from binaries, LV2 mandates a general separation between DSP and user interface processing.
 Benefits include that UI processing cannot hold back DSP processing, and UI and DSP can be separated across a network.
 Messaging using Atoms is the preferred method for passing updates between the running DSP and UI binaries.

 Hosts can also provide an interface for displaying and configuring the properties of plugin instances.
 There are extensions and properties to help display the correct control types.

 Threading

 One capability that a host can provide to a plugin is a "worker thread".
 In programming terms, this means that the plugin can offload some work to be done in another thread that the host provides.
 This is generally useful because a plugin is usually run in the real-time audio thread of an application, and hence cannot do any non-real-time safe operations (disk-accesses, system calls, etc.).
 To make it easy for the plugin to achieve its goals (e.g.: load a file from disk), the host can provide a worker thread.
 The host provides the LV2_Extension for the worker thread and the plugin is then able to use it.